telerik/blazor-docs/components/datepicker/overview.md

 * `DisabledDates` - Specifies a list of dates that can not be selected.
 * `Enabled` - Specifies whether typing in the input is allowed.
 * `Height` - Defines the height of the DatePicker.
 Defaults to `28px`.
 See the [Dimensions]({%slug common-features/dimensions%}) article.
 * `Format` - Specifies the format of the DateInput of the DatePicker.
 Defaults to `yyyy-MM-dd`.
+Read more in the [Supported Formats]({%slug components/dateinput/supported-formats%}) article.
 * `PopupHeight` - Defines the height of the DatePicker's Popup.
 Defaults to `280px`.
 * `PopupWidth` - Defines the width of the DatePicker's Popup.
 Defaults to `320px`.
 * `Value` - The current value of the input.
 Can be used for binding.